kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![width=35% bordered](./images/label-constraints.png)

 Now to add a big spiny cactus hug!
-Use **Control + Command + Spacebar** to bring up the picker, and select the 🤗.
+With the label selected, change the Text in the attribute inspector to a hug emoji.
+To do this, use **Control + Command + Spacebar** to bring up the picker, and select the 🤗.

 ![width=40% bordered](./images/emoji-picker.png)